Tezos Staking: Delegation for Beginners

 2. Confirmed, lasts 5 cycles (~14 days).

-Your delegation is confirmed and baker received future baking rights (to produce and endorse future blocks).
+Your delegation is confirmed and the baker received future baking rights (to produce and endorse future blocks).
 So, now you know that you will definitely participate in Tezos staking in the near future and therefore you can estimate future staking rewards.

 Now you are completely in Tezos staking and earning rewards.